-Policy outlines the following three service-delivery elements for youth-friendly contraceptive services:
+Policy details three service-delivery elements of the HIPs recommendations for adolescent-friendly contraceptive services: provider training, confidentiality and privacy, free or reduced cost.

-- · Provider training.

-- · Confidentiality and privacy.

-- · Free or reduced cost.

-Policy references targeting youth in provision of FP services but mentions fewer than three of the service-delivery elements for youth-friendly contraceptive services.
+Policy references targeting youth in provision of FP services but mentions fewer than three of the service-delivery elements of the HIPs recommendations for adolescent-friendly contraceptive services.